King Crimson: 1971–1972: Islands

-With a lineup now complete, King Crimson began touring in May 1971, the first time they had played live since the original lineup's last show on 14 December 1969.
-The concerts were well received, but the musical differences between Fripp and the rest of the group, and the somewhat wilder lifestyles of Collins, Wallace and Burrell, alienated the non-drug-taking Fripp, who began to withdraw socially from his bandmates, creating further tension.
+With a line-up now complete, King Crimson began touring in May 1971, the first time they had played live since the original line-up's last show on 14 December 1969.
+The concerts were well received, but musical differences and the somewhat wilder lifestyles of Collins, Wallace, and Burrell alienated the non-drug-taking Fripp, who began to withdraw socially from his bandmates, creating further tension.

 In 1971, the new King Crimson formation recorded Islands.
-Sinfield, who favoured a softer approach, took lyrical inspiration from Homer's Odyssey, musical inspiration from jazz players like Miles Davis and Ahmad Jamal, and a trip to the Balearic Islands.
-Islands featured the instrumental "Sailor's Tale", with a droning Mellotron and Fripp's banjo-inspired guitar solo; the raunchy blues-rocker "Ladies of the Road", a tribute to groupies which featured Wallace and Collins singing Beatles-esque backing vocals; and "Song of the Gulls", which was developed from an earlier Fripp instrumental ("Suite No. 1" from Giles, Giles & Fripp's 1968 album), and would be the only time the band would utilize an orchestra.
-Burrell disliked Sinfield's lyrics and one of the band members allegedly called Islands "an airy-fairy piece of shit".
+Sinfield, who now favoured a softer approach, took lyrical inspiration from Homer's Odyssey, musical inspiration from jazz players like Miles Davis and Ahmad Jamal, and a trip to the Balearic Islands.
+Islands featured the instrumental "Sailor's Tale", with a droning Mellotron and Fripp's banjo-inspired guitar solo; the raunchy blues-rocker "Ladies of the Road", a tribute to groupies that featured Wallace and Collins singing Beatlesque backing vocals; and "Song of the Gulls", which was developed from the instrumental "Suite No. 1" from Giles, Giles & Fripp's 1968 album and would be the only time the band would utilize an orchestra.
+Burrell disliked Sinfield's lyrics, and one of the band members allegedly called Islands "an airy-fairy piece of shit".

 Released in December 1971, Islands charted at No. 30 in the UK and No. 76 in the US.
-Following a tour of the United States in December 1971, Fripp informed Sinfield that he could no longer work with him and asked him to leave the band.
-In January 1972, the remainder of the band broke up acrimoniously in rehearsals, owing partially to Fripp's refusal to play a composition by Collins.
+That same month, the band undertook a short tour of the United States, after which Fripp informed Sinfield that he could no longer work with him and asked him to leave King Crimson.
+In January 1972, the remaining four members broke up acrimoniously in rehearsals, owing partially to Fripp's refusal to play a composition by Collins.
 He later cited this as "quality control", with the idea that King Crimson would perform the "right" kind of music.